 If you regularly experience shoulder pain, a shoulder replacement can provide relief and restore your natural range of motion.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, have years of experience performing shoulder replacement surgery.
-To see if you’re a candidate, make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, by calling the nearest office to speak with a team member or using the online booking tool.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, has years of experience performing shoulder replacement surgery.
+To see if you’re a candidate, make an appointment at the practice in Englewood or Aurora, Colorado, by calling the nearest office to speak with a team member or using the online booking tool.

 Shoulder replacement is an orthopedic procedure that removes diseased or damaged portions of your shoulder joint and replaces them with an artificial prosthesis.
 It’s a safe and effective way to relieve chronic shoulder pain and improve mobility.

 At Denver Metro Orthopedics, P.C., the providers use shoulder replacement to treat a variety of common problems, including:

 You might also benefit from shoulder replacement if you develop avascular necrosis.
 This condition occurs when blood flow to a bone is cut off, resulting in pain and damage.